snowgy/pintos_user_program/README.md

 ##### Rationale

-We use smart method to implement word-align (bit operation => ptr&0xfffffffc).
+We use a smart method to implement word-align (bit operation => ptr&0xfffffffc).

 ### Task 2: Process Control Syscalls